Snow White and the Seven Dwarfs (film)

-Snow White and the Seven Dwarfs is a 1937 American animated musical fantasy film produced by Walt Disney Productions and released by RKO Radio Pictures.
-Based on the 1812 German fairy tale by the Brothers Grimm, the production was supervised by David Hand, and was directed by five sequence directors: Perce Pearce, William Cottrell, Larry Morey, Wilfred Jackson, and Ben Sharpsteen.
+Snow White and the Seven Dwarfs is a 1937 American animated musical fantasy film produced by Walt Disney and released by RKO Radio Pictures, based on the 1812 German fairy tale "Snow White" by the Brothers Grimm.
+The film was supervised by David Hand and a team of five sequence directors: Perce Pearce, William Cottrell, Larry Morey, Wilfred Jackson, and Ben Sharpsteen.
 It is the first animated feature film produced in the United States and the first cel animated feature film.

 Snow White premiered at the Carthay Circle Theatre in Los Angeles, California, on December 21, 1937, and went into general release in the United States on February 4, 1938.
 Despite initial doubts from the film industry, it was a critical and commercial success, with international earnings of more than $8 million during its initial release against a $1.5 million production cost, becoming the highest-grossing film of 1938, and briefly holding the record of the highest-grossing sound film of all time.
 It was also the highest-grossing animated film for 55 years.
 The popularity of the film has led to its being re-released theatrically many times, until its home video release in the 1990s.
 Adjusted for inflation, it is one of the top-ten performers at the North American box office and is still the highest-grossing animated film with an adjusted gross of $.
 Worldwide, its inflation-adjusted earnings top the animation list.
 Snow White was nominated for Best Musical Score at the Academy Awards in 1938, and the next year, producer Walt Disney was awarded an honorary Oscar for the film.
 This award was unique, consisting of one normal-sized, plus seven miniature Oscar statuettes.
 They were presented to Disney by Shirley Temple.

-Snow White was a landmark release in the early animation industry, and it is widely regarded as one of the greatest films ever made, credited with ushering in the golden age of animation.
+Snow White was a landmark release in the early animation industry, and it is widely regarded as one of the greatest and most influential films ever made, credited with ushering in the golden age of animation.
 Disney's take on the fairy tale has had a significant cultural impact, resulting in popular theme park attractions, a video game, a Broadway musical, and a 2025 live-action film remake.
-In 1989, the United States Library of Congress deemed the film "culturally, historically, or aesthetically significant" and selected it as one of the first 25 films for preservation in the National Film Registry.
+In 1989, the United States Library of Congress deemed the film "culturally, historically, or aesthetically significant" and selected it as one of the inaugural 25 films for preservation in the National Film Registry.
 The American Film Institute ranked it among the 100 greatest American films, and also named the film as the greatest American animated film of all time in 2008.